paulinabjacykowska/asp-app/README.md

 </ul>

 ## Creators
-Created by [Paulina Jacykowska](https://github.com/paulinabjacykowska) and three other students (Marcin Szuster, Agnieszka Ryl, Bartosz Kulig) from Wrocław University of Science and Technology.
+Created by [Paulina Jacykowska](https://github.com/paulinabjacykowska), Marcin Szuster, Agnieszka Ryl and Bartosz Kulig from Wrocław University of Science and Technology.